simbo1905/sprint-planning/README.md

 sbt run
 ```

-Create a runnable jar to deploy and starting it on a server (see .openshift/action_hooks/*)
+Create a runnable jar to deploy and start it (see .openshift/action_hooks/*)

 ```sh
 sbt assembly